POlLLOGAMER/Reconstruct-Sort/README.md

 Finally, `temp` is copied to `my_list`.

-Here is the code of Deconstruct Sort
+Here is the code of Deconstruct Sort:

 ```
 import time